laruence/taint/README.md

 ## Requirement
 - PHP-5.2 +

+##Note
+Due to complication of PHP8.0 implementation, taint is not going to be compatible with PHP8.0+.

 ## Install
 taint is an PECL extension, thus you can simply install it by:
 ````